Edit Page

 The .stream() method is almost exactly like .find(), except that it fetches records one batch at a time.
 Every time a batch of records is loaded, the iteratee function you provided is called one or more times.
 If you used .eachRecord(), your per-record function will be called once for each record in the batch.
 Otherwise, using .eachBatch(), your per-batch function will be called once with the entire batch.

-This is useful for working with very large result sets; the kinds of result sets that might overflow your server's available RAM... at least, they would if you tried to hold the entire thing in memory at the same time.
+This is useful for working with very large result sets, the kind that might overflow your server's available RAM if you tried to hold the entire set in memory at the same time.
 You can use Waterline's .stream() method to do the kinds of things you might already be familiar with from Mongo cursors: preparing reports, looping over and modifying database records in a shell script, moving large amounts of data from one place to another, performing complex transformations, or even orchestrating map/reduce jobs.

 Examples